K56KShhu/Fundamental-Algorithms/README.md

 # Fundamental-Algorithms

 ## Intro
-some algorithms may be used in the work
+some algorithms may be used in the work (still updating)

 ## Algorithms